foreachidea/Cubinets/README.md

 - 🧊 Create a new Document (File -> New or Ctrl + N, etc.)
 - 🧊 Switch to Cubinets Workbench (View -> Workbench -> Cubinets, etc.)

-- 🧊 Create a Spreadsheet (Cubinets -> New Sheet)
+- 🧊 Create a new Spreadsheet (Cubinets -> New Sheet)
-- 🧊 Enter data: Directives and Templates; use parameters or omit for defaults
+- 🧊 Enter data: Directives and Templates; use parameters or omit to use default Template values
 - 🧊 Produce Unit Assembly (Cubinets -> Assemble)
 - 🧊 Produce a Cut List (Cubinets -> Cutlist)